 You may be wondering how does our body generate or get this much amount of cholesterol in the first place.
 While we receive some amount of cholesterol through food intake, the rest of it is produced by the liver.

 When the amount of LDL cholesterol in the body increases, it starts collecting around the blood vessel walls.
 As this accumulation of cholesterol or waxy substance proceeds, so does the difficulty of blood flow.

-Eventually, the blood flow is majorly restricted, causing blockage in the artery or the blood vessel.
-This loss of blood supply to the heart and formation of blood clots increases the chances of a heart attack or a related illness.
+Eventually, the blood flow is majorly restricted, causing a blockage in the artery or the blood vessel.
+This loss of blood supply to the heart and the formation of blood clots increases the chances of a heart attack or a related illness.

-Read More: 7 Causes of High Cholesterol
+Read More About 7 Causes of High Cholesterol

 What Are the Side Effects of High Cholesterol?